willtheorangeguy/Running-Calculator/docs/README.md

 # Running Calculator Documentation

-This folder includes all of the docs for PyWorkout.
+This folder includes all of the docs for Running Calculator.
 More can be found on the [wiki](https://github.com/willtheorangeguy/Running-Calculator/wiki).

 ```text
 ├── docs